Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 What is the liquid that comes out of a car exhaust?

-However, a small percentage of car exhaust also contains harmful compounds such as carbon monoxide, nitrogen oxides, and particulate matter.
+However, a small percentage of car exhaust contains harmful compounds such as carbon monoxide, nitrogen oxides, and particulate matter.

 By taking these simple precautions, you can help protect yourself and your family from the harmful effects of car exhaust.